kurotu/VRCQuestTools/Website/docs/tutorial/tweak-quest-avatars.md

 ## Build Size

 In general, textures and meshes are the main factors of build size.
-Due to 10 MB limit of Quest avatars, you may need to reduce the size of textures and meshes.
+Due to 10 MB limit of Android avatars, you may need to reduce the size of textures and meshes.

 ### Omit Unnecessary GameObjects